hnuzhy/CV_DL_Gather/others/6D_Object_Pose_Estimation.md

 * [Scan2CAD (CVPR2019)](scan2cad.org): Scan2CAD - Learning CAD Model Alignment in RGB-D Scans [***It annotates the original scans in ScanNet with ShapeNetCore models to label each object’s pose***]
 * [RIO (ICCV2019)](https://waldjohannau.github.io/RIO/): RIO - 3D Object Instance Re-Localization in Changing Indoor Environments [***Another dataset that contains indoor scans annotated with an object’s 3D pose***]
 * [NOCS (CVPR2019 Oral)](https://geometry.stanford.edu/projects/NOCS_CVPR2019/): Normalized Object Coordinate Space (NOCS) - a shared canonical representation for all possible object instances within a category [***It is a fully annotated real-world RGB-D dataset with large environment and instance variation***]
-* [👍 ❤ Objectron (CVPR2021)](https://github.com/google-research-datasets/Objectron): A Large Scale Dataset of Object-Centric Videos in the Wild With Pose Annotations
+* [👍 ❤ Objectron (CVPR2021)(by google)](https://github.com/google-research-datasets/Objectron): A Large Scale Dataset of Object-Centric Videos in the Wild With Pose Annotations
-* [👍 ❤ CO3D (ICCV2021)](https://github.com/facebookresearch/co3d): Common Objects in 3D: Large-Scale Learning and Evaluation of Real-life 3D Category Reconstruction [***It has diverse instances in different categories and is collected without recording the depth***]
+* [👍 ❤ CO3D (ICCV2021)(by facebook)](https://github.com/facebookresearch/co3d): Common Objects in 3D: Large-Scale Learning and Evaluation of Real-life 3D Category Reconstruction [***It has diverse instances in different categories and is collected without recording the depth***]
 * [❤ PhoCaL (CVPR2022)](https://openaccess.thecvf.com/content/CVPR2022/html/Wang_PhoCaL_A_Multi-Modal_Dataset_for_Category-Level_Object_Pose_Estimation_With_CVPR_2022_paper.html): PhoCaL: A Multi-Modal Dataset for Category-Level Object Pose Estimation With Photometrically Challenging Objects [***A novel robot-supported multi-modal (RGB, depth, polarisation) benchmark with challenging scenes supporting RGB-D and monocular RGB methods***]
 * [❤ ABO (Amazon Berkeley Objects) (CVPR2022)](https://openaccess.thecvf.com/content/CVPR2022/html/Collins_ABO_Dataset_and_Benchmarks_for_Real-World_3D_Object_Understanding_CVPR_2022_paper.html) ABO: Dataset and Benchmarks for Real-World 3D Object Understanding [[project link](https://amazon-berkeley-objects.s3.amazonaws.com/index.html)][[github link](https://github.com/jazcollins/amazon-berkeley-objects)][[paperswithcode homepage](https://paperswithcode.com/dataset/abo)][***A large-scale dataset designed for material prediction and multi-view retrieval experiments.
 The dataset contains Blender renderings of 30 viewpoints for each of the 7,953 3D objects, as well as camera intrinsics and extrinsic for each rendering.***]
 * [Objaverse (arxiv2022)](https://arxiv.org/abs/2212.08051): Objaverse: A Universe of Annotated 3D Objects [[project link](https://objaverse.allenai.org/)][[paperswithcode homepage](https://paperswithcode.com/dataset/objaverse)][***A large dataset of objects with 800K+ (and growing) 3D models with descriptive captions, tags, and animations.***]
 * [👍 ❤ Wild6D (NIPS2022)](https://oasisyang.github.io/semi-pose/): Category-Level 6D Object Pose Estimation in the Wild: A Semi-Supervised Learning Approach and A New Dataset [***This dataset consists of a large number of object-centric RGBD videos***]
+* [❤ Omni3D (CVPR2023)(by facebook)](https://github.com/facebookresearch/omni3d): Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild [***Omni3D re-purposes and combines existing datasets resulting in 234k images annotated with more than 3 million instances and 98 categories.
+3D detection at such scale is challenging due to variations in camera intrinsics and the rich diversity of scene and object types. ***]

 ## Papers